-Dharma is not a matter of dogma, but of adapting our principles to a situation.
+Dharma is not a matter of dogma, but of doing the best possible in any given situation, however difficult.

 The Bhagavad Gita remains the book that can be best described as India’s national book.
 For thousands of years, up to the present, the Gita has been the most popular, commonly read, widely translated and commented upon teaching from India, far beyond any competing text, of which there are many wonderful depictions in the vast literature of the region.

 One cannot know India, its essence and identity, without having first examined the Gita in depth and looked into its profound instruction about life, human interactions, the secrets of human psychology, and the keys to higher consciousness.
 The Gita reflects all the complexity, paradox, mystery and beauty of India/Bharat, its perennial search for the eternal and infinite, yet its ability to reflect the abundance of life on all levels as well.

 Sri Krishna remains the figure who best represents India’s profound yogic culture and civilisation to the world.
 He is known as a Divine incarnation, a yogavatara, and a sage of the highest order, who was able to teach a variety of paths to all temperaments of people, motivating humanity to its achieve its highest potential.Sri Krishna has a Divine personality with an incomparable charisma that serves to inspire the Divine within all of us, yet teaches us with great clarity and precision as well.

 The genesis of the Gita on the battlefield is one of its most compelling factors.
 All life is a battle or a struggle between the many dualities within and around usboth in nature and in humanity, particularly the forces of dharma and adharma.
 Yet life is not a simple faceoff between good and evil, delineated in black and white, a moralistic clash in which the right choice of action cannot be questioned.